Living in Vancouver

-Vancouver has a moderate weather year-round; the summer months are usually short, easy-going, and warm, more sunshine and less humidity.
-Fall can be rainy, but is a very agreeable weather, less crowdy that in the summer and with beautiful tree colors everywhere.
+Vancouver has moderate weather year-round; the summer months are usually short, easy-going, and warm, with more sunshine and less humidity.
+Fall can be rainy but is very agreeable weather, less crowded than in the summer and with beautiful tree colours everywhere.
 Winter can bring a little snow, it is quite cold but compared to the rest of Canada it is much milder.
-Lastly, in Spring temperatures begin to warm, however it is still quite cool, besides it has the beautiful bloom of nature and the popular cherry blossom trees.
+Lastly, in Spring temperatures begin to warm, however, it is still quite cool, besides it has the beautiful bloom of nature and the popular cherry blossom trees.

 What’s there to do in Vancouver

-BC is legendary for its natural beauty, and living in Vancouver puts you in easy reach of it all.
+British Columbia is legendary for its natural beauty, and Vancouver puts you in easy reach of it all.
 Some favourite outdoor activities are mountain biking, sea kayaking, hiking, whale-watching and beach volleyball.
-Besides, in Vancouver metro area, you’ll find 220 city parks, 120 skate parks, dozens of beaches and 350 kilometers of seawall paths to explore.
+Besides, in Metro Vancouver, you’ll find 220 city parks, 120 skate parks, dozens of beaches and 350 kilometres of seawall paths to explore.

 Take advantage of urban life.

 Of course, Vancouver isn’t just mountains and oceans.
-No matter where you are, great cafés, eclectic shops and high-end retailers are never more than a few minutes away.
+No matter where you are, great cafés, eclectic shops and high-end retailers are never more than a few minutes away with the quick service of Vancouver public transit.
 Head to Robson Street for big global brands, or Main Street for vintage finds.
-Gastown, Granville Street and Yaletown are all packed with late-night restaurants, bars and music.
+In addition, Gastown, Granville Street and Yaletown are all packed with late-night restaurants, bars and music.

 Enjoy winter at the top of the mountain.

 Although it rarely snows in Vancouver itself, our three local mountains put snow within easy reach during the winter months.
-Skiing, snowboarding, tobogganing and snowshoeing are all popular.
+Therefore, skiing, snowboarding, tobogganing and snowshoeing are all popular.
 Also, you can just grab some hot chocolate and take in the view high above the city.